Iconoclasm: From the Mamluk dynasty onward

-During Goa Inquisition
+During the Goa Inquisition

 Exact data on the nature and number of Hindu temples destroyed by the Christian missionaries and Portuguese government are unavailable.
-Some 160 temples were razed to the ground in Tiswadi (Ilhas de Goa) by 1566.
+Some 160 temples were allegedly razed to the ground in Tiswadi (Ilhas de Goa) by 1566.
 Between 1566 and 1567, a campaign by Franciscan missionaries destroyed another 300 Hindu temples in Bardez (North Goa).
 In Salcete (South Goa), approximately another 300 Hindu temples were destroyed by the Christian officials of the Inquisition.
 Numerous Hindu temples were destroyed elsewhere at Assolna and Cuncolim by Portuguese authorities.
 A 1569 royal letter in Portuguese archives records that all Hindu temples in its colonies in India had been burnt and razed to the ground.
+The English traveller Sir Thomas Herbert, 1st Baronet who visited Goa in the 1600s writes:

 In modern India

+B. R. Ambedkar and his supporters on 25 December 1927 in the Mahad Satyagraha strongly criticised, condemned and then burned copies of Manusmriti on a pyre in a specially dug pit.
+Manusmriti, one of the sacred Hindu texts, is the religious basis of casteist laws and values of Hinduism and hence was/is the reason of social and economic plight of millions of untouchables and lower caste Hindus.
+Ambedkarites continue to observe 25 December as "Manusmriti Dahan Divas" (Manusmriti Burning Day) and burn copies of Manusmriti on this day.

-The most high-profile case was in 1992.
-Hindus, led by the Vishva Hindu Parishad and Bajrang Dal, destroyed the 430-year-old Islamic Babri Masjid in Ayodhya which was built after destroying the Ram Mandir.
-This was to reclaim their temple which was destroyed by Islamic iconoclasts.
+The most high-profile case of iconoclasm in independent India was in 1992.
+A Hindu mob, led by the Vishva Hindu Parishad and Bajrang Dal, destroyed the 430-year-old Islamic Babri Masjid in Ayodhya which is claimed to have been built upon a previous Hindu temple.